Picture of Irfan Khalid

 The Internal Revenue Service (IRS) has introduced new crypto tax regulations aimed at tightening compliance and ensuring accurate reporting of digital asset transactions.
 These include the introduction of Form 1099-DA and the wallet-by-wallet cost basis rule, both of which will completely redefine how crypto income and gains are reported.

 For investors, these changes mean one thing: more transparency, more data sharing, and less margin for error.
 Whether you trade occasionally or manage multiple wallets across exchanges, understanding these new rules is essential before tax season begins.
+At 7 Crypto Tax Accountants, we specialize in helping investors navigate these complex regulatory shifts.

 This guide breaks down everything crypto investors need to know from what’s changing in 2025 to how you can prepare, avoid penalties, and file your taxes accurately.